Protection Ritual to Stop conflict and War in Sudan

 Sealing the work: earth, thread, and a light of hope

-Place a pinch of earth or sand at the candle base, fold your written intention, and tie it with thread.
-Visualize a soft light moving toward places of need.
+Place a pinch of earth or sand at the candle base (or on your paper intention if you do not light a flame).
+Fold your written intention, tie it with thread, and imagine a soft, steady light moving toward places of need.
+If you cannot use fire, substitute a small stone or a lit phone screen as your focus point.

-• Listen for subtle shifts: breath easing, shoulders dropping — signs the magic has settled.
+• Listen for subtle shifts: easier breathing, softened shoulders, or a clearer mind—these are personal signs the magic has settled.

-• Safely snuff the flame, thank the space, and close the circle when you finish.
+• Safely snuff any flame; thank the space; close the circle by reversing your initial tracing motion.

-• Make a brief journal note with date, time, and impressions to track energy over time.
+• Make a brief journal note with date, time, and one line of impression to track patterns over weeks.

-Cleanse Breath + water Calms body and focus
+Cleanse Breath + water Centers attention and calms body

 Circle Finger or thread Sets clear boundaries